-The universal digital block (UDB) represents an evolutionary step to the next generation of PSoC embedded digital peripheral functionality.
+The UDB represents an evolutionary step to the next generation of PSoC embedded digital peripheral functionality.
 The architecture in first generation PSoC digital blocks provides coarse programmability in which a few fixed functions with a small number of options are available.
 The new UDB architecture is the optimal balance between configuration granularity and efficient implementation.
 A cornerstone of this approach is to provide the ability to customize the devices digital operation to match application requirements.